ManuUseGitHub/Gloups/README.md

     $ node --version
     ```

-2.  run
+2. Run.

     ```
     $ npm install
     ```

-3. Gloups use the gulp task runner so make sure it is installed
+3. Gloups use the gulp task runner so make sure it is installed.

     ```
     $ npm install -g gulp --save-dev